Walking in the Footsteps of Those Who Came Before Us

 Walking In the Footsteps DVD

-Walking in the Footsteps of Those Who Came Before Us DVD - Price $20.00 (price includes a $5.00 shipping and handling fee).
+Walking in the Footsteps of Those Who Came Before Us DVD - Price $15.00 (shipping and NC State Taxes added at checkout)

 An 18 Segment Collection of Bethel History